La Sportiva Bushido Review Facts

 In laymen's terms, “technical terrain” is basically the end of the easy path on a trail pathway

 .
 It’s where the going gets tough: roots, rocks, branches, slippery rocks, logs, you name it.
-Add a few uphill and downhill inclines and you get the general idea.
+Add a few uphill and downhill inclines and you get a general idea.
 Having been made specifically with this terrain in mind, the Bushido is a master of the technical terrain, and it lives to tackle these difficult trails.

 No serious trail shoe is going to be considered “bargain-priced,” but the Bushido is fairly priced considering its wealth of protective and stability features and unique capabilities.
 There isn’t much competition for a shoe of this caliber because you are essentially getting a pair of small--but very capable--hiking boots that are light enough to run in, and you can’t say that about most hiking boots.
 In that regard, the Bushido is a one of a kind shoe that can be found for a price much more moderate than many other comparable trail runners.